JKRB5572/Sonic-Pi-Let-It-Go/README.md

 # Instructions for use

 Download all files and load each file in a sepereate buffer.
-The code will need to be complied before it will run.
+The code will need to be 'complied' before it will run.
 To do this run files b1 through to b9 and then b0 can be used as a play panel to run the code in the other buffers.